Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Numerical experiments

-\paragraph*{The fear of the infection is not enough.} Without a proper government policy to encourage the lockdown, the natural reduction of the interaction rate among individuals is not sufficient to contain the disease, so that it spreads with a high infection peak, up to $0.175$.
+\textbf{The fear of the infection is not enough.} Without a proper government policy to encourage the lockdown, the natural reduction of the interaction rate among individuals is not sufficient to contain the disease, so that it spreads with a high infection peak, up to $0.175$.
 As a result, even if at the end of the time interval under consideration, the epidemic appears to be over, between $60$ and $80\%$ of the population has been contaminated by the virus, since the proportion $S$ at time $T=200$ lies between $0.2$ and $0.4$.
 In conclusion, without some governmental measures, the fear of the epidemic is not sufficient to encourage the population to make sufficient effort, in order to significantly reduce the rate of transmission of the disease.
 The introduction by the government of an effective lockdown policy together with an active testing policy should improve the results of the benchmark case, in particular by reducing the peak of infection and the total number of infected people over the considered period.

-\paragraph*{The lockdown fatigue.} By setting $\tau_{\rm p} = 0.01$ instead of $0$, the cost of the lockdown from the population's point of view is now increasing with time.
+\textbf{The lockdown fatigue.} By setting $\tau_{\rm p} = 0.01$ instead of $0$, the cost of the lockdown from the population's point of view is now increasing with time.
 This allows to take into account the possible fatigue the population may suffer if the lockdown continues for too long.
-As expected, by comparing \Cref{fig:SIRSimusTau,fig:SIR_Simu_benchmark}, the impatience of the population, gives higher values of optimal interaction rate $\beta$.
-Moreover, comparing \Cref{fig:SIRBenchASim,fig:SIRASimuTau}, we can see that in both simulations, the second wave of effort is of course more impacted (\textit{i.e.}, the contact rate is less reduced) by the impatience of the population than the first one.
+As expected, by comparing \Cref{fig:SIRSimusTau,fig:SIR_Simu_benchmark}, the impatience of the population gives higher values of optimal interaction rate $\beta$.
+Moreover, we can see that the second wave of effort is more impacted (\textit{i.e.}, the contact rate is less reduced) by the impatience of the population than the first one.